coderefinery/cmake/_episodes/02-hello-world.md

 ```
 ## Task
-1 Restructure this makefile according to the template or your own preferences.
+#one Restructure this makefile according to the template or your own preferences.
-2 Discuss the problems with this Makefile.
+#twoDiscuss the problems with this Makefile.
 Identify the two most severe problems here.